sumcumo/vue-datepicker/docs/README.md

   details: Self-explanatory
 - title: Custom slots
   details: Customize your calendar with slots displaying information of your choosing
+- title: Append to body
+  details: Append the picker to the body

 footer: sum.cumo ® - Made to Innovate
 ---